 - A. The distributor quality system shall require components and parts to be shipped in an ATA-300 Specification container or equivalent as appropriate for the unit being shipped, or as specified by the customer.
-The item should be packed in the container in a manner that will preclude damage from rough handling of the container. - B. The distributor quality system shall provide for appropriately trained personnel to conduct a complete visual inspection of all items being shipped.
-Inspection shall include, but not be limited to: - 1) a check for any obvious physical damage, - 2) verification that all appropriate plugs and caps are installed, if applicable,
+The item should be packed in the container in a manner that will preclude damage from rough handling of the container. - B. The distributor quality system shall provide for appropriately trained personnel to conduct a visual inspection of all items being shipped.
+Inspection shall include, if applicable: - 1) a check for any obvious physical damage, - 2) verification that all appropriate plugs and caps are installed,